FIWARE/tutorials.NGSI-v2/docs/edge-computing.md

 ![](https://fiware.github.io/tutorials.Edge-Computing/img/fog-function-2.png)

-Click the configuration button on the top-right corner of the task element, as illustrated in the following figure.
+Click the configuration button in the top-right corner of the task element, as illustrated in the following figure.
 Specify the name of the Task and choose an operator out of a list of some pre-registered operators.

 ![](https://fiware.github.io/tutorials.Edge-Computing/img/fog-function-3.png)